-The government has now put rules in place, within certain parameters, which allow assets to be held in trust for a disabled child who receives Supplemental Security Income and Medicaid.
-The trust is known as a Supplement Needs or Special Needs Trust.
+The government has now put rules in place, within certain parameters, which allow assets to be held in a Trust for a disabled child who receives Supplemental Security Income and Medicaid.
+The Trust is known as a Supplement Needs or Special Needs Trust.

 A Special Needs Trust may not be distributed directly to the disabled person, but can be used for a variety of different expenditures that include: